Jollywatt/typst-fletcher/docs/manual.typ

 )
 ```)

-Node names are labels (instead of strings like CeTZ) so that positional arguments to `edge()` are possible to disambiguate by their type.
+Node names are _labels_ (instead of strings like in CeTZ) to disambiguate them from other positional string arguments.
-(Node labels are not inserted into the final output, so they do not interfere with other labels in the document.)
+Since they are not inserted into the document, they do not interfere with other labels.

 == Edge types